gabrie30/ghorg/README.md

 > Note: if you are running into issues, read the troubleshooting and known issues section below

-### github setup
+### GitHub Setup
 1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
 Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml` or as a cli flag.
 If your org has Saml SSO in front you will need to give your token those permissions as well, see [this doc](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
 1. For cloning GitHub Enterprise (self hosted github instances) repos you must set `--base-url` e.g. `ghorg clone <github_org> --base-url=https://internal.github.com`
 1. See [examples/github.md](https://github.com/gabrie30/ghorg/blob/master/examples/github.md) on how to run

-### gitlab setup
+### GitLab Setup

 1. Create [Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the `read_api` scope (or `api` for self-managed GitLab older than 12.10).
 This token can be added to your `ghorg/conf.yaml` or as a cli flag.
 1. Update the `GitLab Specific` config in your `ghorg/conf.yaml` or via cli flags
 1. Update `GHORG_SCM_TYPE` to `gitlab` in your `ghorg/conf.yaml` or via cli flags
 1. See [examples/gitlab.md](https://github.com/gabrie30/ghorg/blob/master/examples/gitlab.md) on how to run

-#### gitlab specific notes
+#### GitLab Specific Notes

+1. One difference with cloning GitLab repos from other SCM providers is GitLab uses groups and subgroups to organize repos.
+The default behavior of ghorg is to clone all repos into a single directory.
+However, if ghorg detects name collisions with the repos being cloned from different groups/subgroups, ghorg will automatically clone each repo into a directory structure that matches the group/subgroup you are cloning, rather than a flat directory structure.
+This is the same behavior of the `--preserve-dir` flag.
+You will be notified in the output if this occurs.

-ghorg works differently for hosted gitlab instances vs gitlab cloud read below for the differences
+1. Another thing to note is that ghorg works differently for hosted gitlab instances vs gitlab cloud read below for the differences.

-##### hosted gitlab instances
+##### Hosted GitLab Instances

-1. To clone all the groups at once the keyword "all-groups". **Note, all-groups requires a GitLab 13.0.1 or greater and will only clone from groups/repos your user has permissions to.**
+1. To clone all the groups at once the keyword "all-groups".
+Note, all-groups requires a GitLab 13.0.1 or greater and will only clone from groups/repos your user has permissions to.

     ```sh
     $ ghorg clone all-groups --base-url=https://${your.hosted.gitlab.com} --scm=gitlab --token=XXXX --preserve-dir